hoggle64/prometheus_dynamic_exporter/README.md

 Type in your credentails and proceed.
 Now you should be able to see your configured metrics.

 # How do I scrape this stuff in Prometheus now ?
 Simple.
-Here is a config example for a Prometheus job_name which will work with your daemon:
+Here is a config example(prometheus.yml) for a Prometheus job_name which will work with your daemon:

 ```
   - job_name: 'my_first_custom_metrics'